 If you’re a fan of the TV programme Dad’s Army, then you’ll definitely want to visit Thetford!

-For more details on the Dad's Army Museum, click here.
+You can read more about the Dad's Army Museum here.

 This is another Thetford museum, again run by volunteers so they do recommend you check their Facebook page for opening times.

 In the era of steam, Charles Burrell & Sons played an important part as one of the main employers in Thetford and pretty much put Thetford on the map.
 They built traction engines, steam lorries and trams and agricultural machinery, many of which were sent all over the world.
 The museum is housed in the original Grade II listed paint shop.